CallumRG/lessoncraft.ai/Daily Scrum/Mar 25.md

 ## Mar 25, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: developed database interactions with course_lessons, course_messages and course_classlist
-- What was in my way:
+- What was in my way: verification of user identity as owner, admin or user within tables for course features
-- What will I do today:
+- What will I do today: Continue working on course component features like course lessons, and course_classlist

 Kaitlyn:
 - What did I do yesterday: